-Another solution would be to install an app like Outbyte Android Care, which scans your device for all types of junk and deletes them.
+Another solution would be to install an app like Android cleaner tool, which scans your device for all types of junk and deletes them.
 It also closes lagging apps and processes to boost your Android device’s performance.

 3. Wi-Fi Not Connecting

 There may be times when you can’t connect to a Wi-Fi network that you have already linked to before, and various scenarios could cause this.
 First, check if you typed in the correct password. , and try connecting to the network again.
 You can also try forgetting the network first, then try to connect again with the correct password.

 If this doesn’t work, restart your device or enable airplane mode for one to two minutes before disabling it.
 You might be having problems with the signal, so resetting your device or turning airplane mode on and off lets you start with a clean slate.